ChrisZhu2050/chriszhu2050.github.io/index.md

 ***
 ### Glance
-- Only one in a model:
+- Weights that only one in a model:

     | Component | Weight | Shape |
     |:----:|:----:|:----:|